justjev/BoringBananasCompany/README.md

 3.create asset classes, examples would be eyes, mouths, skintones, shirts. always export them as transparent pngs at 1000x1000

-4.set up ipfs and get keys? still not sure on this one how it works
+4.set up ipfs and get a folder- not really sure how yet - desktop installer: https://github.com/ipfs/ipfs-desktop/releases

 5.generate your art and metadata using the assets and ipfs keys

+6.use pinata to ensure permanence on ipfs - not sure how this works

-6.create an infura account
+7.create an infura account

-7.create a new api on infura
+8.create a new api on infura

-8.create a metamask wallet -SAVE THIS INFORMATION FOREVER.
+9.create a metamask wallet -SAVE THIS INFORMATION FOREVER.
 PUT IT ON A PEICE OF STEEL AND KEEP IT IN YOUR SAFE.

-9.buy ethereum and send it to your metamask wallet -not sure how much it takes to launch a contract successfully yet
+10.buy ethereum and send it to your metamask wallet -not sure how much it takes to launch a contract successfully yet

-10.create an env file with your infura api key, and your private key.
+11.create an env file with your infura api key, and your private key.
 MAKE SURE YOU USE THE GITIGNORE FILE TO IGNORE YOUR ENV FILE. i will include a blank one

-11.replace all boring bananas text with stock example -matching case - in all files in this repository
+12.replace all boring bananas text with stock example -matching case - in all files in this repository

-12.build your website - i am still unsure how the javascript works on this for the minting functions
+13.build your website - i am still unsure how the javascript works on this for the minting functions

-13.use remixd to compile and deploy your contract- you will use the web3 option to link it to your metamask wallet
+14.use remixd to compile and deploy your contract- you will use the web3 option to link it to your metamask wallet

-14.go to your contract address on etherscan, create account, claim and name your token, upload your contract to verify source
+15.go to your contract address on etherscan, create account, claim and name your token, upload your contract to verify source

-15.launch your website
+16.launch your website

-16.advertise your nft
+17.advertise your nft

+on windows you will need vsstudio running, and a virtual install of ubuntu

+install jupyter notebook, python editor?

 Boring Bananas contract is a edited version of Bored Ape Yacht Club, here is a link to compare the contracts on etherscan: